Methods and Materiality in Theatre and Performance Studies

 The multiple potential meanings of “object” within theatre and performance studies point to questions about the relationship between knowledge and materiality.
 With this conference, we issue a challenge to the common understanding of scholarly work as focused on an “object of study.”
 We seek to destabilize the terms “object” and “study” to explore how the ways in which we conceive of objects and materiality might influence the framework of our discipline.
 Are we, as scholars, engaging in acts of objectification?
 How do the objects also act upon us?

-We are seeking papers that respond in diverse ways to the questions emerging from a radical reconsideration of objects—both in performance and as the focus of research.
-Themes and interests can relate—but are not limited—to the following concerns:
+Emerging from a radical reconsideration of objects, both in performance and as the focus of research, we will interrogate the following concerns:

 - Contemporary study of objects, including notions of network, new materiality, posthuman, post-anthropocene, ecology, OOO, and OOF.